Dishwasher Drain Smells Bad? How to Fix It (2026)

 Video: “Why Your Dishwasher Stinks and How to Fix It” by Boulevard Home

-Step 5: Check the drain hose routing.
-Open the cabinet under the kitchen sink.
-Find the ribbed plastic drain hose that runs from the dishwasher to the disposal or drain pipe.
-It should loop up to at least the height of the countertop before going down to the connection point.
-If it runs straight across or downward, sewer gas has a clear path back into the dishwasher.
-Secure it to the underside of the countertop with a zip tie or hose clamp.
+Step 5: Inspect the dishwater drain hose routing.
+Slide open the cabinet door beneath your kitchen sink.
+Locate the ribbed plastic hose that connects from the dishwasher to the disposal or drainage pipe.
+It needs to arch upward, reaching at least the level of the countertop before descending toward its terminus.
+Should it run horizontally or downward, sewer fumes may find their way back into the appliance.
+Fasten this hose to the underside of the countertop with a zip tie or hose clamp for stability and safety.

 Step 6: Clean the air gap (if present).
 Remove the air gap cover (twist or pull off), clear debris from inside with a bottle brush, and check the hose running to the disposal for clogs.
 Reassemble.